eBay/accessibility-ruleset-runner/examples/nodejs/README.md

 cd accessibility-ruleset-runner/examples/nodejs
 ```

-<b>Note:</b> If you are running examples from a forked repository, you might use slightly different commands than those given above.
-Also, if you have already downloaded the code, you do not need to run this step.
+<b>Note:</b> If you are working from a forked repository, you might use slightly different commands than those given above.
+Also, if you have already downloaded the code, you can skip step.

 ### Step 1: Install Package Dependencies